ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-03-31-migrating-from-disqus-to-utterances.md

     Disqus suddenly put ads to my site!
 Hassle.
 In this blogpost, I'll outline the steps I took when I migrated my Disqus comments into utterances--an open-source, ad-free, comments widget.
+excerpt: |
+    Disqus suddenly put ads to my site!
+Hassle.
+In this blogpost, I'll outline the steps I took when I migrated my Disqus comments into utterances--an open-source, ad-free, comments widget.
 ---

 ## Introduction